Cystitis in Females Treatment & Management

 Oral therapy with an antibiotic effective against gram-negative aerobic coliform bacteria, such as E coli, is the principal treatment intervention in patients with lower urinary tract infections.

-For women with acute bacterial cystitis who are otherwise healthy and not pregnant, 3 days of therapy with most antimicrobial agents is generally more effective than single-dose therapy and as effective as the same drug administered for a longer duration.
+For women with acute bacterial cystitis who are otherwise healthy and not pregnant, 3 days of therapy with most antimicrobial agents generally is more effective than single-dose therapy and as effective as the same drug administered for a longer duration.
 Exceptions are nitrofurantoin monohydrate/macrocrystals and beta-lactams as a group.
 Cystitis in older women or infection caused by Staphylococcus saprophyticus is less responsive to 3 days of therapy; therefore, 7 days of therapy is suggested.

 IDSA guidelines recommend TMP-SMX (160 mg/800 mg [1 double-strength tablet] orally given twice daily for 3 days) as an appropriate choice for treatment of acute uncomplicated cystitis if local resistance rates of uropathogens do not exceed 20% or if the infecting strain is known to be susceptible.
 TMP-SMX should not be used empirically if the patient has received this agent for treatment of UTI during the previous 3 months.[23]